zaydbf/GAIAthon/Web/README.md

 ### 6.6.
 Dockerfile
   - This Dockerfile handles the installation of dependencies, and starting the Web server on port 5173

-### 6.7.
-Service orchestration with Docker Compose
+## 7. Docker Compose
     - Docker Compose manages the build and execution of multiple services based on their respective Dockerfiles, including the backend, the frontend , mqtt_listener and a cronjob service that runs daily to collect data.

-## 7. Docker Compose
-  - Orchestrates all services (web, MQTT, cron) in isolated containers.
   - Manages networking, environment variables, and shared volumes across services.
   - Simplifies startup with a single command: `docker-compose up --build`
 ---